All about birds

 Illustration of a bird's digestive system

 The gizzard is very muscular and grinds up the food.
 Basically, it takes the place of teeth and is essential for breaking down tough seeds and fibrous vegetable matter into a digestible form.
+(If you’ve eaten a chicken gizzard, you know how tough it is.)
 Some species of birds swallow small stones, which help in the grinding process by scraping against the food.
 As you might deduce, birds that eat softer foods have weaker gizzards.

 Communication: calls, songs, body language

 There’s a difference between a bird’s “call” and its song.
 A call is a few simple notes used for non-sexual communication.
-They’re used to express territory ownership, keep track of one another, and show aggression and distress.
+It’s used to express territory ownership, keep track of one another, and show aggression and distress.
 Alarm calls warn of predators.
-Young birds call for food, migrating birds make calls to keep the flock together.
-Birds can distinguish the calls and songs of individual friends and family from that of outsiders.
+Young birds call for food, and migrating birds make calls to keep the flock together.
+Birds can distinguish the calls and songs of individual friends and family from those of outsiders.

 Nearly half of the birds in the world don’t sing.
 All of those that do belong to the order Passeriformes—the songbirds.
 Their songs are an additional means of communication.
 They’re more complicated than calls and often lovely, specially designed to entice a desirable mate.